Barrackpore: Zoo

-Later due to decrease in funds by East India Company to run the zoo, the birds, animal (like elephant and tigers) were distributed into kings of Princely states.
+Later, due to a decrease in funds by East India Company to run the zoo, the birds and animala (like elephant and tigers) were distributed to kings of princely states.

 Barrackpore park

-Between 1798–1805, Lord Wellesley was the Governor of Kolkata and he created a picturesque garden on the banks of the Ganges in Barrackpore spreading across 1006 bighas of land.
+Between 1798–1805, Lord Wellesley was the governor of Kolkata and he created a picturesque garden on the banks of the Ganges in Barrackpore spreading across 1006 bighas of land.
 This garden is today, called Laat Bagan or Mangal Pandey Park.Right next to this garden, he built a gigantic house which resembled no less than a castle.
 Later, this house was named Barrackpore Government House.
-It was called Country House by British.
-It also had hospital at that time.
-For transport he made road from Barrackpore to Shyambazar, now known as B.T.Road.
+It was called Country House by the British.
+It also had a hospital at that time.
+For transport he made a road from Barrackpore to Shyambazar, now known as B.T.
+Road.